mModule/guide_hma/WhiteList.md

 # Using the Whitelist method

-Open HideMyApp from your app drawer or shortcut
+You should be on the HMA Home tab at this point, if not, please open HMA from your app drawer

 ![](image/HMA12.jpg?raw=true)